When a New King Forgot — Modern Paraphrase | fresh.bible

 A new rose to power over — and he didn't know .

-looked at the Israelites and saw a threat.
+looked at the and saw a threat.
 He told his people:

 That pattern shows up everywhere, doesn't it?
 Pressure that was supposed to destroy something ends up being the very thing that makes it grow.
 The early would experience the exact same dynamic centuries later.
 Sometimes the worst thing you can do to an idea whose time has come is try to crush it.

-This is one of the most quietly courageous moments in all of . — the most powerful man in the known world — called in two Hebrew midwives.
-Their names were Shiphrah and Puah.
+The pivot point of the whole chapter comes down to two women most people have never heard of. — the most powerful man in the known world — called in two midwives.
+Their names were Shiphrah and .

 He gave them a direct order: